 This was easy during the first quarter of 2021, when rates on a 30-year fixed-rate mortgage stayed below 3% percent until about the first week of March.
 By April 1, however, they increased to 3.18%, and analysts have projected that this increase in the cost of borrowing lowered the house-buying power of consumers enough to stop over 55,500 potential home sales.

 And it’s going to get worse for buyers.
 Freddie Mac projects rates will continue to rise, albeit slowly, eventually reaching an average of 3.4% by the end of 2021.
 This means loans are projected to be more expensive later, which has buyers scrambling to find homes and lock in their mortgage loans today if possible.

 So, if you’re a seller looking to take advantage of those higher sales prices that result from unprecedented demand, now is still a great time to get in on the action.
-And if you’re in the market to buy and want to get a jump on interest rates before they rise again, contact LIST WITH ELIZABETH® today to start the process right away!
+And if you’re in the market to buy and want to get a jump on rising mortgage interest rates before they rise again, contact LIST WITH ELIZABETH® today to start the process right away!